 The Best Care Possible conference is presented by the Caring Coalition, a diverse group of Southeast Michigan hospices, hospitals and community organizations whose purpose is to educate health care professionals and the general public about issues related to hospice and palliative care.
 Our attendees serve the physical and emotional needs of thousands of patients and their families throughout Southeast Michigan and bordering states.
 More than 75 members of the Caring Coalition have worked together since 2008 to present accredited conferences featuring nationally known and local experts and have each attracted more than 900 health care professionals.

-Last year’s conference featured Betty Ferrell, RN, PhD, Steven Pantilat, MD, William Breitbart, MD, FAPM, and Sherri Mandell, MA, with presentations from Lyndsy Adamson, MT-BC, Joyce Simard, MSW, and Gail Elliott Patricolo, MA.
+The 2018 conference featured Betty Ferrell, RN, PhD, Steven Pantilat, MD, William Breitbart, MD, FAPM, and Sherri Mandell, MA, with presentations from Lyndsy Adamson, MT-BC, Joyce Simard, MSW, and Gail Elliott Patricolo, MA.

 The 2017 conference featured national experts Dr. Ira Byock, Dr. Sheldon Solomon and Dr. Jessica Zitter, who brought us her award winning documentary, “Extremis”.